mohamnag/docker-orientdb-gradle/README.md

-# docker-orientdb-gradle
+# Dockerized OrientDB-Gradle
-OrientDB and Gradle dockerized for builds
+This image provides both OrientDB and Gradle for the sake of building and testing in isolated environment of a docker image.